How it All Began...

 What was it like meeting the birthmother for the first time?

-We met our birthmother the day she gave birth to our son.
+We met our expectant mother the day she gave birth to our son.
 It was definitely a very surreal moment.
 There were so many emotions going through both of our minds at the time.
 There were definitely tears.

 Did you choose an open or closed adoption?
 How did you make that decision?